Douger68/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-I hadto create a script calls run_analysis.R which would merge test and training sets together and form a clean dataset.
+I had to create a script calls run_analysis.R which would merge test and training sets together and form a clean dataset.
 The steps were:
 1. Download the dataset
 2. Load all the information into R
 3. Merge the training and testing datasets into 1 dataset